ShadiestGoat/DiscordChatExporter/README.md

 # Discord Chat exporter

+> :warning: THIS PROJECT IS STILL UNDER DEVELOPMENT, NOT EVEN OUT AS A BETA :warning:

 This is a golang implemintation of a discord chat explorer i found a while back & can't find again

 ## Features